manadart/NUnitLite.MonoDroid/README.txt

 At present, there is no runner - If you include this library in an android application, the tests can be run on an emulator.
 I have included an example test application.

-I included a binary return from the test fixture run, so that the calling application can determine if the all the tests passed or not.
+I included a boolean return from the test fixture run, so that the calling application can determine if the all the tests passed or not.

 The downloads section has a couple of images for examples of test fixture executions.
-The test application simply changed the colour of the text based on the boolean return from the run.
+The test application simply changes the colour of the text based on the boolean return from the run.

 Original Text